 Shock absorbers (sometimes called just "dampers", "struts", or "shocks") are a part of the suspension system, and use both gas pressure, fluid, and narrow passageways to resist both compression and decompression.
-In doing this, they not only keep the car off the ground (with the assistance of a spring), but they also reduce spring bounce, which would be much more noticable without any shock absorbers to cancel it out or reduce the effect.
+In doing this, they also reduce spring bounce, which would be much more noticable without any shock absorbers to cancel it out or reduce the effect.

-Most shock absorbers are a long tube with fluid inside, and when housed within a spring, that is considered a coil-over design.
+Most shock absorbers are a long tube with fluid inside, and when housed within a spring, that is considered either a strut or coil-over design.
 The usual method is to just mount the shock absorber wherever there is space available for it, and far from the pivot point on the chassis.

 The spring has very little slowing its rebound, so it depends greatly on the shock absorber's extention resistance to reduce the rebound speed.
 If the resistance to extending is too strong, however, it will be too slow, which will reduce steering response and reduce the ability of the suspension to absorb bumps properly.